Refinitiv/Real-Time-SDK/Cpp-C/README.md

 #### Encryption Support

-This release supports encryption using TLS 1.2.
+This release supports encryption using TLS 1.2 and TLS 1.3.

+NOTE: On windows TLS 1.3 is supported with OpenSSL.

 ### Interoperability